-Chemotherapy effective for patients with resected SCLC or large-cell neuroendocrine carcinomaJune 15th, 2012 in Cancer /
+Chemotherapy effective for patients with resected SCLC or large-cell neuroendocrine carcinomaJune 15, 2012 in Medicine & Health / Cancer

 Research presented in the July 2012 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, concluded that patients with limited large cell neuroendocrine tumors or with limited stage small-cell lung cancer who were treated with perioperative chemotherapy and surgery had better overall survival outcomes than patients treated with surgery alone.